mne-tools/mne-bids/CONTRIBUTING.md

 ### Install Python packages required to run tests

-Install the following packages for testing purposes, plus all optonal MNE-BIDS dependencies to ensure you will be able to run all tests.
+You can install the testing requirements using the `test_requirements.txt` file from the root of the mne-bids repository.

-    $ pip install flake8 pytest pytest-cov scikit-learn nibabel nilearn pybv
+    $ pip install -r test_requirements.txt

 ### Install the BIDS validator

 Finally, it is necessary to install the
 [BIDS validator](https://github.com/bids-standard/bids-validator).
 The outputs of MNE-BIDS are run through the BIDS validator to check if the conversion